The M\"obius Domain Wall Fermion Algorithm: Numerical Results

 \subsection{Zolotarev Polynomials for the quenched fields}

 Finally, we should point out that the M\"obius formalism allows for the use of the Zolotarev approximation to the sign function~\cite{Chiu:2002ir,Chiu:2002kj} even for $a_5\ne 0$.
 One has to introduce an $\alpha$ that is dependent on the fifth dimension.
 For each 4d slice in the fifth dimension $\alpha_s$ has to be set to the inverse of a root of the Zolotarev polynomial, i.e.\ for every $s \in L_s$, $\alpha_s = b_s +c_s$ is equal to a Zolotarev coefficient, where $b_s - c_s = a_5$.
 We define an $\alpha$ (without subscript), as an overall factor, to act as $\alpha * \alpha_s$.
 In Fig.\ref{Fig:fig6} we study the numerical behavior of the Zolotarev approximation, for a setting as shown in Fig.\ref{Fig:fig7}, i.e.\ with $L_s = 10$ for Zolotarev and $L_s=16$ for the polar decomposition, both positioned logarithmically symmetric around one (i.e.\ per definition with $\alpha = 1$).
 Fig.\ref{Fig:fig6} shows results for $a_5 = 1.0$ and $a_5 = 1.5$.
 For a given $\alpha$ the residual masses of the two cases agree, as expected from the polynomials in Fig.\ref{Fig:fig7}.
-The crucial observation is that for both $a_5$, the Zolotarev approximation, even though it employs a smaller $L_s$, requires a larger number of Wilson Dirac applications.
-This number increases dramatically with $\alpha$.
-Hence, even though the Zolotarev approximation is optimal in the sense that it achieves a given residual mass with the smallest possible $L_s$, in our test it is not optimal numerically, since the iterative solver for the quark propagator converges at a slower rate.
+The crucial observation is that for both values of $a_5$, the Zolotarev approximation, even though it employs a smaller $L_s$, required a larger number of Wilson Dirac applications.
 So far we have not found any way to make Zolotarev competitive to the M\"obius in the polar form.